paulchi-intel/mcp-server-igcl-installer/README.md

 1. Download, install, and login to Claude Desktop [Download Link](https://claude.ai/download)
 2. Copy the "mcp_server_igcl" folder to C:\ (or any other location)
-3. At upper-left corner, click Hamburger Menu / File / Settings... / Developer / Edit Config
+3. At upper-left corner of Claude Desktop, click Hamburger Menu / File / Settings... / Developer / Edit Config
 4. Open and edit "claude_desktop_config.json", change the path to where "mcp_server_igcl" is located.
 5. Reboot the device and launch Claude Desktop again.